YouTube Strategy: One YouTube channel multiple topics?

 Today I do reviews and tutorials on various games, all gaming, I also try to focus on strategy and role-playing games, but still a bit of a mess.
 But the viewers on my channel are very scattered, even if everything is gaming.
 And I can keep my number of subscribers every time I release a new video to a different game, despite all the subscriber losses.
 Most of the time there are enough new people coming to make up for the losses, but growth isn’t much anymore because of that, it’s more of an eternal up and down.

 And compared to the focused times, when 20 or even 150 videos on the same topic were shown one after the other, the views are much smaller, or at least it takes very much longer for a video to pick up speed.
 Comments and shares are also only a fraction of what they were at the focus times mentioned.

 My conclusion and tip for you:

-That’s why you should do yourself a favor, experiment around at the beginning, look for something that will make you permanently fun and where you can imagine to make this topic and this kind of content over years.
+That’s why you should do yourself a favor, experiment around at the beginning, look for something that will make you permanently fun, and where you can imagine making this topic and this kind of content over years.
 Ideally, it is your direct hobby, and concentrate on as small a range of interests as possible and then stay true to that niche topic.